• A little speech bubble icon Blog

 Can pregnant women be around cats?

-Absolutely, yes – so long as there is no other reason for them to avoid contact with kitties (like allergies, for example).
-You can always seek medical advice if you have any doubts.
-Having a cat in the house and kitty-cuddles don’t become a problem just because you’re trying to conceive or you’re already pregnant.9 So, if having a cat around isn’t a problem when you’re pregnant, why do people even ask this question?
+Having a cat in the house and kitty-cuddles don’t become a problem just because you’re trying to conceive or you’re already pregnant.6 So, if having a cat around isn’t a problem when you’re pregnant, why do people even ask this question?
 It’s probably because there is one very real pregnancy health rule to follow and (lucky for you!) it involves staying away from the litter box.

 Pregnancy and cat litter don’t mix.

-According to the American College of Obstetricians and Gynecologists (ACOG), if you have a cat that spends anytime outside, it’s best to steer clear of the kitty litter if you’re pregnant or trying to conceive.9 Their research states that cat feces can carry a parasite called Toxoplasmosis gondii which can cause infection.9 If your cat is allowed outside, enlist someone else to clean the litter box.9
+According to the American College of Obstetricians and Gynecologists (ACOG), if you have a cat that spends anytime outside, it’s best to steer clear of the kitty litter if you’re pregnant or trying to conceive.8 The Centers for Disease Control (CDC) research states that cat feces can carry a parasite called Toxoplasmosis gondii which can cause infection.9 If your cat is allowed outside, ask someone else to clean the litter box.8

-The ACOG goes on to say that if your cat is an indoor-only cat, this risk is very low.9 (Of course, if you want a break from cleaning the litter box, maybe don’t share that last sentence with your partner.)
-However, the Centers for Disease Control (CDC) recommends avoiding changing cat litter altogether, if possible.10 If you don’t have help, wear disposable gloves and wash your hands with soap and water when you’re done.
+While the risk of Toxoplasmosis gondii is low for indoor cats8, the CDC recommends avoiding changing cat litter altogether, if possible.9 If you don’t have help, wear disposable gloves and wash your hands with soap and water when you’re done.
 Also, make sure someone is cleaning the litter box daily.
-Once shed in the cat’s feces, it can take one to five days for the Toxoplasma parasite to become infectious.10 Additionally, it’s recommended to keep outdoor sandboxes covered and wear gloves when gardening, as both sand and soil could be contaminated with cat feces that contain Toxoplasma as well.10
+Additionally, it’s recommended to keep outdoor sandboxes covered and wear gloves when gardening, as both sand and soil could be contaminated with cat feces that contain Toxoplasma as well.9

 Sources and Disclaimers